sonttran/server/README.md

 ```
 ##### Link your remote server with PM2 console for monitoring
 * Create your free account at <a href="https://app.keymetrics.io/#/" target="_blank">PM2 app</a>
-* Follow simple instructions on PM2 app.
+* Follow simple linking instructions on PM2 app.
 The result will look like this
 ![PM2 console](public/images/pm2.gif)

 ### Usage<a name="usage"></a>